Diagnosis & Treatment of Internal Veterinary Conditions in Thornton

 - Endocrinology (glands and their functions)

-Essential hormones are secreted into your pet's body thanks to the hard work of a number of glands.
+Essential hormones are secreted into your pet's body thanks to the hard work of several glands.
 These glands and hormones are your pet's endocrine system.
 When your pet's endocrine system isn't working the way it should, symptoms can include skin problems and poor coat condition.

 - Neurology (brain and nervous system disorders)